john-m24/talker/README.md

 pip install -r requirements.txt
 ```

-**Note**: Whisper requires Python 3.13 or earlier (Python 3.14 has numba compatibility issues).
-If using Python 3.14, the agent will automatically fall back to Sphinx.

 This installs:
 - `openai` - For LLM API client
-- `openai-whisper` - For high-quality speech-to-text (default, recommended)
+- `pyobjc` - For macOS native speech recognition (default on macOS, best performance)
-- `sounddevice` - For microphone access (used by Whisper)
+- `sounddevice` - For microphone access
 - `numpy` - For audio processing
 - `SpeechRecognition` - For Sphinx speech recognition (fallback)
 - `pyaudio` - For microphone access (used by Sphinx)